Image

 UVM Extension – Community Nutrition Education Program

 University of Vermont’s Cooperative Extension Community Nutrition Education Program implements the national Expanded Food and Nutrition Education Program (EFNEP).
 EFNEP offers free, hands-on nutrition education for income-eligible parents and caregivers, teens and children.
-At the highest level, this program strives to combat hunger, malnutrition, obesity, and poverty through one-on-one education.
+At the highest level, this program strives to combat hunger, malnutrition, and poverty through one-on-one education.
 SNAP-Ed compliments these efforts by allowing Extension to reach a broader audience.

 How SNAP-Ed Funding is Used